 The median fee per action will naturally rise (goal #5) as real transactions outcompete synthetic ones.
 However, when there is no more room for a single synthetic transaction in the lookback window.
 At that point, our reasonable confidence that a transaction will confirm within ~50 blocks begins to erode due to increasing mempool pressure.

-To provide a way for users to prioritize their transactions when the network is congested, we can temporarily open a "fast lane" with a fee multiplier of 10x the standard fee (goal #3.4).
-Once the congestion eases, the standard fee will lower, and the "fast lane" will close.
+To provide a way for users to prioritize their transactions when the network is congested, we can temporarily open a "fast lane" with a fee multiplier of 10x the marginal fee (goal #3.4).
+Once the congestion eases, the marginal fee will lower, and the "fast lane" will close.

 Between this and ZIP-317's action-based accounting, griefing attacks should become expensive enough to deter attackers (goal #6).